 We were very excited about winning the Popular Choice Award in our category.
 Winning this Special Honoree award, however, is still unbelievable and it is a tremendous honor to be named alongside Heatherwick Studio and Mecanoo, firms who we look up to.
 This recognition of our work will undoubtedly open new doors for us, and will help steer and motivate us to continue producing work of the same calibre.

-Hit the button below to see every A+Award winner and finalist in this year’s incredible competition:
+Hit the button below to see every A+Award winner and finalist in the incredible 2019 competition:

 All photos by Adam Letch unless otherwise stated; drawings by Steyn Studio